KRG17/KRG17/README.md

 A dedicated and aspiring software developer with hands-on experience in developing full-stack web applications using the MERN stack, I have a solid understanding of data structures and algorithms.
 Additionally, I have gained valuable insights into Python and have worked with various NLP libraries and Pandas for data analysis.

 * 🌍  I'm based in India
-* 🧠  I'm learning Next Js
+* 🧠  I'm a webdev enthusiast, constantly improving

 ### Skills